 This function projects the query data onto the PCA space of the reference data.
 An isolation forest is then built on the reference data to identify anomalies in the query data based on their PCA projections.
 If no query dataset is provided by the user, the anomaly scores are computed on the reference data itself.
 Anomaly scores for the data with all combined cell types are also provided as part of the output.

-The S3 plot method extracts the specified PCs from the given anomaly detection object and generates scatter plots for each pair of PCs.
+The function extracts the specified PCs from the given anomaly detection object and generates scatter plots for each pair of PCs.
 It uses ggplot2 to create a faceted plot where each facet represents a pair of PCs.
-Anomalies are highlighted in red, while normal points are shown in black.
+The plot includes the following elements:

 References